Yo-kai Watch: Main series

 The main video game series are role-playing video games where the player befriends Yo-kai and fights evil Yo-kai that seek to rule the world, with emphasis placed on fighting and befriending Yo-kai.
 Yo-kai Watch and Yo-kai Watch 2 have a battle system revolving around using the 3DS's touchscreen to rotate amongst the player's Yo-kai.
 All Yo-kai have powerful moves called Soultimates, with some being offensive and some being supportive.
-In Yo-kai Watch 3, the battle system was changed to a grid-based movement system, with the added ability to use the Dream Link and the Yo-kai Blaster against foes during battle.
+In Yo-kai Watch 3, the battle system was changed to a grid-based movement system, with the added ability to use Dream Link and Yo-kai Blaster against foes during battle.

 Yo-kai Watch

-The first game in the main series, Yo-kai Watch, was announced at the 2011 Tokyo Game Show and first released in Japan on July 11, 2013.
+The first video game in the main series, Yo-kai Watch, was announced at the 2011 Tokyo Game Show and first released in Japan on July 11, 2013.
 It sets the foundation for the rest of the video game franchise, introducing its main mechanics.
 The game was released in North America on November 6, 2015, and in Europe on April 29, 2016.

 Yo-kai Watch 2

-The second main game in the series, Yo-kai Watch 2, was released in Japan on July 10, 2014, as two versions: Ganso and Honke.
+The second video game in the main series, Yo-kai Watch 2, was released in Japan on July 10, 2014, as two versions: Ganso and Honke.
 These versions are known in English as Bony Spirits and Fleshy Souls.
 Yo-kai Watch 2 adds several new areas, such as Kemamoto/Harrisville, and nearly 100 new Yo-kai to befriend, both in the present day and the past.
-The plot revolves around the protagonist going back in time 60 years to meet their grandfather, who made the predecessor to the Yo-kai Watch, and fighting against the Wicked Yo-kai lead by Dame Dedtime, the main antagonist of the second game.
+The plot revolves around the protagonist going back in time 60 years to meet their grandfather, who made the predecessor to the Yo-kai Watch, and fighting against the Wicked Yo-kai led by Dame Dedtime, the main antagonist of the second game.
 A third version, Shinuchi, known in English as Psychic Specters, was released on December 12, 2014 to coincide with the first Yo-kai Watch film, Yo-kai Watch: Tanjō no Himitsu da Nyan!.
 Psychic Specters features characters and scenarios not included in Bony Spirits and Fleshy Souls.

-Bony Spirits and Fleshy Souls were localized in English and released on September 30, 2025, in the United States and on April 7, 2017, in Europe.
+Bony Spirits and Fleshy Souls were localized in English and released on September 30, 2016, in the United States and on April 7, 2017, in Europe.
 They received the Oni Evolution update on September 14, 2017, and gained compatibility with save data from Psychic Specters on September 29, 2017.